microsoft/openvmm/Guide/src/dev_guide/dev_tools/guest_test_uefi.md

 cargo run -- --uefi --gfx --hv --processors 1 --disk memdiff:./target/x86_64-unknown-uefi/debug/guest_test_uefi.img
 ```

-Protip: this is a generic UEFI binary, and can be run outside of the HvLite repo
+Protip: this is a generic UEFI binary, and can be run outside of the OpenVMM
-as well (e.g: in QEMU, Hyper-V, etc...)!
+repo as well (e.g: in QEMU, Hyper-V, etc...)!

 To convert the raw `.img` into other formats, `qemu-img` is very helpful: